 6. Train Engine No. 2

 There are all kinds of different trains that are built for a range of purposes and environments, including carrying passengers and cargo.
 Train engines, like the one above, can be powered by different energy sources such as steam, diesel, and electricity.
 What do you think is powering this one?
 Fun fact: America’s first steam locomotive lost a race to a horse!
+Throughout history, trains have been powered by four types of energy: Horsepower, steam, diesel, and electricity.

 7. Choo Choo Train

 Who doesn’t love a choo choo train?
 They’re such happy locomotives, just chugging along, looking cute.
 This one reminds us of the train that carried Dumbo (and mama Jumbo) in the Disney classic.
 Did you know that Abraham Lincoln’s assassination made train travel popular?
 After he died, his funeral train carried his body through 180 cities, which spread the word about the railroad system.
+However, the first train was not created in America.
+In 1830, it was transported from England.

 8. “All Aboard” Train